Gravity mediated entanglement between light beams as a table-top test of quantum gravity

 \section{Acknowledgements}

-We are grateful to Dennis R{\"a}tzel, Sougato Bose, and Yue Ma for insightful discussions.
+We are grateful to Dennis R{\"a}tzel, Sougato Bose, Yue Ma and Anupam Mazumdar for insightful discussions.
 We acknowledge financial support from the UK EPSRC through EP/T00097X/1 and EP/L016524/1, the UK STFC through ST/W006553/1 and the Korea Institute of Science and Technology through their Open Innovation programme.